kevinamiri/maila/src/pages/tools/copywriting/ai-generated-related-question.en.md

 ## More Features Explained

 - **AI-Powered Headlines:** Generate attention-grabbing headlines for your content with the help of our AI algorithm.
-- **Content Ideas:** Use copy.tools to brainstorm unique content ideas and topics for your blog or website.
+- **Content Ideas:** Use Maila.AI to brainstorm unique content ideas and topics for your blog or website.
 - **Product Descriptions:** Create compelling product descriptions that highlight the features and benefits of your products.
 - **Email Subject Lines:** Boost your email open rates with AI-generated subject lines that are tailored to your audience.